In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Mini rosemary-potato pizzas with fresh mozzarella and mushrooms

-Topped with pan-roasted potatoes, savory mushrooms, and creamy fresh mozzarella, these rustic flatbreads are better than what you’d get from your corner pizza joint.
+Topped with pan-cooked potatoes, savory mushrooms, and creamy fresh mozzarella, these rustic flatbreads rival what you’d get from your corner pizza joint.

 In your bag

 - 1 organic red onion

 - 3 ounces organic cremini or other button mushrooms

 - 1 or 2 cloves organic peeled fresh garlic

 - 6 ounces organic red or gold new potatoes

 - 2 sprigs organic fresh rosemary

 - 1 teaspoon red chile flakes (optional)

 - 3 ounces organic baby arugula or other leafy greens